CHARLESTON FARMERS MARKET

 Founded by Mayor Joe Riley in 1989, and the Clemson University Cooperative Extension Service, the Charleston Farmers Market (CFM) is produced by the City of Charleston Office of Cultural Affairs, in cooperation with the City of Charleston Parks Department and Special Events Committee.
 Over the years, the CFM has received numerous awards: in 2005, the revitalized CFM relocated back in Marion Square after renovations and received the Three Sisters Award from the Charleston Save the City Committee; in 2008 was ranked by Travel + Leisure magazine as one of the top 10 best Farmers Markets in the nation; and in the Charleston City Paper reader’s poll, “Best Of,” the CFM was named “Best Outdoor Event” and/or “Best Attraction” in 2010, 2011, 2012 and then named both, “Best Outdoor Event” & “Best Attraction” for 2013, 2014 & 2015!

-Now, permanently located in Marion Square, the heart of historic downtown Charleston, S.C., the CFM is open each Saturday, from April to December, 8 a.m. to 2 p.m. with select Sundays During the Piccolo Spoleto Festival in May and June as well as Holiday Magic in December.
-The CFM is dedicated to the support the advocacy of Lowcountry farmers, growers, prepared/packaged food, artisans, crafters, live performers and community groups of all kinds.
-We offer a variety of local produce, plants, herbs and cut flowers as well as breakfast and lunch Vendors, live entertainment and an assortment of juried arts and crafts from local artisans.
+Located in Marion Square at the heart of historic downtown Charleston, S.C., the CFM is open each Saturday, from April to December, 8 a.m. to 2 p.m. with select Sundays during the Piccolo Spoleto Festival in May and June as well as Holiday Magic in December.
+The CFM is dedicated to the support and advocacy of Lowcountry farmers, growers, prepared/packaged food, artisans, crafters, live performers and community groups of all kinds.
+We offer a variety of local produce, plants, herbs and cut flowers as well as breakfast and lunch vendors, live entertainment and an assortment of juried arts and crafts from local artisans.
 Attracting citizens and visitors alike, the CFM is the community connection every Saturday morning from April through December, bringing together people from all parts of the Lowcountry and beyond.
 Whether you are a local that joins us each weekend or a visitor just passing through, we have something for you to enjoy.
 We greatly appreciate your love & support and we look forward to seeing you in Marion Square at the Charleston Farmers Market!